Anne Lockhart (actress): Other acting

 In addition to her television and film appearances, Lockhart has also worked extensively in television commercials and voice acting.
 In 1997, she began working with Lane Davies to form the Kingsmen Shakespeare Festival, the forerunner of the Kingsmen Shakespeare Company, which offers seminars and summer camps aimed at teaching children ages 8–16 various acting techniques.

 In recent years she has appeared onstage as Eleanor in The Lion in Winter (2010) and as Virginia in It's Only a Play (2016) at River City Repertory Theatre.

 Personal life

 On December 24, 1986, Lockhart married Adam Carlyle Taylor, the son of Gunsmoke actor Buck Taylor and Judy Nugent.
-They had two children: a daughter, Carlyle, and a son, Zane.
+They had two children, daughter Carlyle, and son Zane.
 Taylor died in a motorcycle accident in Ennis, Montana on June 4, 1994 at the age of 27.

 A Catholic, Lockhart met Pope John Paul II in 1985 when she was invited to attend a papal audience in St. Peter's Square.
 She is also an expert horsewoman, having won championships in cutting, reining, team penning, and barrel racing.